blue-grey/blue-grey.github.io/_posts/2019-08-04-great-therapy.markdown

 I think investing in ordering around your kids less is usually very high leverage for parental wellbeing. [[link]](https://twitter.com/diviacaroline/status/1251238932609503232)

 ## Uncategorized

+We’ll know we’re growing when we let God replace who we thought we’d be with who He thought we’d be. [[link]](https://twitter.com/bobgoff/status/1232678065664184320)

+If you feel that you're consistently falling behind relative to your planned work output, consider that instead of having a "productivity problem" you might just be bad at planning. [[link]](https://twitter.com/economeager/status/1252942946363674627)

+This moment of social distancing is pressuring a combo of stressors: difficulty of being with one's own thoughts, interruption of predictable routine/expanding uncertainty about the future, loss of material security, media overexposure, empathic overwhelm, etc. 2/ [[link]](https://twitter.com/jaysunkei/status/1242302919703179264)

 so like a lot of weird Millennial practices are ways to "prove" to yourself that you're having a good time [on secret threat of psychic-parental retribution], regardless of whether you're actually experiencing pleasure (release of tension) [[link]](https://twitter.com/qorprate/status/1252040449235341316)